Our Mission

 Braided River believes that:

-• Photographers committed to mission-based immersive work are rare; their art reveals the truth and beauty of wild places, and forms the core of our work.
+• Art communicates by building strong emotional connections.
+Photographers committed to mission-based immersive work are exceptional and deserving of investment; their art reveals the truth and beauty of wild places, and forms the unique core of our work.

-• Compelling images and well-crafted stories have the power to transcend boundaries, build connection, and inspire positive change.
+• Compelling images and well-crafted stories have the power to transcend boundaries, build connection, and inspire transformational change in culture.

-• Strategic partnerships are crucial to identify and achieve tangible goals.
+• Strategic partnerships are crucial to identify, fund, and achieve tangible goals.

 a few OF OUR SUCCESSES